 A planning application from ASDA was registered by Barnet Council on 16th February 2009.
 The application was due to be decided at Barnet's Planning and Environment Committee on 1st July 2009, but ASDA withdrew their plans on 30th June 2009.

-Tesco have NOT applied for planning permission for their original or revised 'regeneration' schemes.
+Tesco never applied for planning permission for either their original or revised 'regeneration' schemes.

 In mid 2012 it became known that Spen Hill (a wholly owned subsidiary of Tesco) was formulating plans for a residential development on the OpTex site.
 Planning permission for Spen Hill's residential schemes on the 3 Tesco owned sites was granted in August 2013 and construction started in July 2014.

 Alternative Plan for the Gasworks Site

 Despite ASDA and Tesco's attempts to brand us as a bunch of "NIMBYs", the Save New Barnet Campaign is far from "anti-development".
 Indeed, we're keener than most to see redundant sites in our local area brought back into use.
 However, we are determined to oppose any development which is inappropriate in terms of scale, design and use.
 After all, it is us and our community that will have to live with the effects of these projects long after the developers have moved on.

 The kind of large-scale, multi-storey development that ASDA and Tesco are proposing is grossly inappropriate in a largely residential suburb like New Barnet, which is characterised by two or three storey buildings on a Victorian and Edwardian road network, and within a few hundred metres of the Green Belt.

 We also know that it's not what local people want, because we've spent the last year asking their opinion for our community's "Vision For New Barnet".
 Amongst the hundreds of views, two things that came up again and again were "family houses" and "leisure facilities".